 - Obtain the appropriate training, approval, equipment and supplies to work with human tissue and or fluids.
 See the Biosafety Committee web-page for more information.

-- Complete the application form.
+- Complete a Biorepository User Agreements Form and a Biorepository Specimen Request Form .
 Please consider your needs carefully.
 The larger the specimen aliquot that you request, and the more strict the conditions that you specify, the greater the difficulty we have in fulfilling your request.
 Please feel free to discuss your requirements with the the Biorepository Manager or the Faculty Director (see Contacts ).
 Send the form to the Biorepository Manager:

 Dept. of Pathology